OpenDDS/OpenDDS/docs/android.md

 To follow along this guide and build OpenDDS you will need:

  - A Unix system.
-This guide was developed on a Linux system, but theoretically should work on macOS as well.
+This guide was developed on a Linux system, but should work on macOS as well.
  - OpenDDS 3.14 or higher, or a clone of the master branch.
  - The latest [DOC Group ACE/TAO](https://github.com/DOCGroup/ACE_TAO) release.
    OCI ACE/TAO does not have the updated Android NDK support at the time of